pinodex/openshift-cartridge-nginx-php7/README.md

 Nginx will automatically include `config/nginx.d/*.conf` files. `.conf.erb` files will be parsed and included also.

 ### PHP-FPM
-PHP-FPM will automatically load `config/php.d/*.ini` files. `.ini.erb` files will be parse and included also.
+PHP-FPM will automatically load `config/php.d/*.ini` files. `.ini.erb` files will be parsed and included also.

 ## Website
 The web root directory is `www/`.
 Make changes to your website there, then commit and push.